Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined to score more than 52.5 points in four of 10 games this season.
+- Arizona State and its opponents have combined to put up more than 52.5 points in four of 10 games this season.

-- The two teams combine to average 46.3 points per game, 6.2 less than the total in this contest.
+- Saturday's total is 6.2 points higher than the combined 46.3 PPG average of the two teams.

-- This contest's total is 0.2 points more than the 52.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.2 points more than the 52.3 these two squads combine to surrender per game this season.

-- Sun Devils games this season feature an average total of 53.3 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Sun Devils games this season is 53.3, 0.8 points above Saturday's over/under of 52.5.

 - In 2021, games involving the Wildcats have averaged a total of 52.3 points, 0.2 fewer than this game's set over/under.